 The welding arc produces ultraviolet (UV) and infrared (IR) rays that can cause injury to your eyes and skin.
-Do not look at the welding arc without proper eye protection.

--Always use a helmet that covers your full face from the neck to top of head and to the back of each ear.

--Use a lens that meets ANSI standards and safety glasses.
-For welders under 160 Amps output, use a shade 10 lens; for above 160 Amps, use a shade 12.
-Refer to the ANSI standard Z87.1 for more information.

--Cover all bare skin areas exposed to the arc with protective clothing and shoes Flame-retardant cloth or leather shirts, coats, pants or coveralls are available for protection. -Use screens or other barriers to protect other people from the arc rays emitted from your welding.
+Do not look at the welding arc without proper eve protection. -Always use a helmet that covers your full face from the neck to top of head and to the back of each ear -Use a lens that meets ANSI standards and safety glasses.
+For welders under 160 Amps output, use a shade 10 lens; for above 160 Amps. use a shade 12 Refer to the ANSI standard 787 1 for more information -Cover all bare skin areas exposed to the arc with protective clothing and shoes.
+Flame-retardant cloth or leather shirts, coats, pants or coveralls are available for protection. -Use screens or other barriers to protect other people from the arc rays emitted from your welding.

 -Warn people in your welding area when you are going to strike an arc so they can protect themselves.

-Fire Hazards AWARNING

-Do not weld on containers or pipes that contain or have had flammable.

-gaseous or liquid combustibles in them.
+Fire Hazards gaseous or liquid combustibles in them.
 Welding creates sparks and heat that can ignite flammable and explosive materials.

+Do not weld on containers or pipes that contain or have had flammable, explosions in hidden areas, cracks or areas you cannot see.

-- -Do not operate any electric arc welder in areas where flammable or explosive materials are present. - -Remove all flammable materials within 35 feet of the welding arc.
-If removal is not possible, tightly cover them with fireproof covers. - -Take precautions to ensure that flying sparks do not cause fires or explosions in hidden areas, cracks or areas vou cannot see. - -Keep a fire extinguisher close in the case of fire - -Wear garments that are oil-free with no pockets or cuffs that will collect sparks. - -Do not have on your person any items that are combustible, such as lighters or matches. - -Keep work lead connected as close to the weld area as possible to prevent any unknown, unintended paths of electrical current from causing electrical shock and fire hazards
+-Do not operate any electric arc welder in areas where flammable or explosive materials are present. -Remove all flammable materials within 35 feet of the welding arc.
+If removal is not possible, tightly cover them with fireproof covers.

+-Take precautions to ensure that flying sparks do not cause fires or

+-Keep a fire extinguisher close in the case of fire.

+-Wear garments that are oil-free with no pockets or cuffs that will collect sparks.

+-Do not have on your person any items that are combustible, such as lighters or matches.

+-Keep work lead connected as close to the weld area as possible to prevent any unknown, unintended paths of electrical current from causing electrical shock and fire hazards.